humancatfood/dice/README.md

 - `diceCount` is the count of the dice (default is 1)
 - `faceCount` is the count of the faces on the dice (default is 6)
-- `modifier` is an either positive or negative modifier to the result of the roll.
+- `modifier` is a positive or negative number to get added to the result of the roll.
 The sign is required.
 E.g. `'+2'` or `'-5'`

 Some example inputs: